Rejoice in hope, endure in suffering, persist in prayer. – Romans 12:12

 Rejoice in hope

 Hope is the source of our joy.
 We are to develop the attitude of continually rejoicing.
 Our certain hope for the future should overcome concern for our present circumstances.
 Certain hope stimulates joy.
-The Greek word translated rejoice is chairo.
-Chairo could be translated be glad, be delighted, feel gratitude, or happiness.
+The Greek word translated as rejoice is chairo.
+Chairo could be translated as being glad, delighted, grateful, or happy.
 The Greek phrase is literally “rejoicing in hope.”
-It could rightfully be translated, “because you have hope, keep on being joyful” (UBS).
+It could rightfully be translated as “because you have hope, keep on being joyful” (UBS).

-Gloom, doom, sadness, and fear are not intended and to be permanent residents in the life of a child of the King.
-However, they come calling.
-It is up to each of us, to send them away and not allow them to take up permanent residence.
+Gloom, doom, sadness, and fear are not intended to be permanent residents in the life of a child of the King.
+However, they do come calling.
+It is up to each of us to send them away and not allow them to take up permanent residence.

 Endure in suffering

 We are to endure the struggles and vicissitudes of life.
 “We are to meet tribulation with triumphant courage” (Barclay).
 “This follows naturally from the former; our hope-inspired joy gives us the courage to hold up under the afflictions of this age” (Cottrell).
-The path of hope that the Father has provided, is strewn with tribulations and afflictions.
-The real world is like an obstacle course that must be overcome through perseverance.
+The path of hope the Father has provided is strewn with tribulations and afflictions.
+The real world is like an obstacle course that perseverance must overcome.

 Hupomone is not simply the ability to bear things; it is the ability to turn them into greatness.”
-Hupomone is the quality which makes a child of the King able, not simply to suffer things, but to vanquish them (Barclay).
+Hupomone is the quality that makes a child of the King able, not simply to suffer things but to vanquish them (Barclay).

-The great composer Beethoven became deaf before he wrote his masterpiece the 9th symphony.
+The great composer Beethoven became deaf before he wrote his masterpiece, the 9th symphony.
 At its first performance, when he was finished conducting, he had to be turned around to see the ecstatic, jubilant response of the audience.
 Knowing he was going deaf, he said, “I will take fate by the throat; it will never bend me completely to its will” (Beethoven).
 Beethoven vanquished his limitations and overcame his affliction.

 Persist in prayer